What is a Mixture?

 Examples of Heterogeneous mixtures – air, oil, and water, etc.

 Sugar mixed with water is the most common example of a homogeneous mixture.
 Homogeneous mixtures can be defined as the mixtures which possess the same properties and combination throughout their mass.

-Homogeneous mixtures examples: alloys, salt, and water, alcohol in water, etc.
+Examples of Homogeneous mixtures – alloys, salt, and water, alcohol in water, etc.

 Characteristics of Mixtures